astencel-sumo/opentelemetry-workshop/README.md

 ## Data creation

-* Write a simple application which creates logs, metrics and traces using the OpenTelemetry libraries
+* Manual instrumentation: write a simple application which creates logs, metrics and traces using the OpenTelemetry libraries

+* Autoinstrumentation: Pet Clinic

 ## Data collection